Add, remove & assign phone numbers on demand

 If you include URLs in your messages, they will again be treated as spam.
 All these texting limitations make Google Voice an unviable option for marketing and customer service.

-Download Chalkboard today and start your free trial.
-It’s a business app developed to improve communication, collaboration and marketing.
+Download Chalkboard today and experience a business app developed to improve communication, collaboration and marketing.

 While Google Voice has its advantages, it's time to consider some better alternatives if you run a small business or are a freelancer